 - Sales – (for commercial training companies and extended enterprise) – How do I streamline the whole order to invoice process to serve my clients in a timely and reliable manner?

-While some Course Management Systems systems might also include front-end portals, Course Management Software is at heart a back-office software.
+While some systems might also include front-end portals, Course Management Software is at heart a back-office software.

-Within the learning technologies ecosystem, Course Management Software has to be differentiated from two related software:
+Within the learning technologies ecosystem, training Course Management Software has to be differentiated from two related software:

 - Course management system vs talent management system: The talent management system, as its name indicates, is a more general tool to help you strategically manage talent.
 This might include some light training features.
 However, it mostly consolidates HR features such as recruiting, onboarding, succession planning, and so on.